futoin/core-js-ri-database/README.md

 ### Transaction conditions

-Normally, during transaction execution, we are interested that some operation successfully does modifications, but we do not need its actual result.
+Normally, during transaction execution, we are interested that some operation does modifications successfully, but we do not need its actual result.

 The following query options are supported inside transaction:
 * `result=false` - if true then result must be returned in result list of `L2Face#xfer()` call